nourassili/SurviveML/README.md

 ML is *a lot*.

-One moment you're tuning hyperparameters, the next you're trying to remember how Bayes' Theorem works, and suddenly you're debugging matrix shapes like it’s a full-time job.
+One moment you're tuning hyperparameters, the next you're trying to remember how Bayes' Theorem works, and suddenly you're debugging matrix shapes.

-This repo is your survival kit — a **modular, high-signal set of guides** for learners, builders, and career-switchers who want to *understand* what they're doing (not just run `.fit()` and pray).
+This repo is your survival kit if you want to *understand* what you're doing (not just run `.fit()` and pray).

-Whether you’re prepping for interviews, building your first model, or brushing up on forgotten theory — **this is for you**.
+Whether you’re prepping for interviews, building your first model, or brushing up on forgotten theory... **this is for you**.

 ---